Mille (woreda): History

 In 2004, grazing conditions in Mille woreda had become degraded due to the encroachment by invasive thick and thorny Prosopis juliflora bushes, leading to significant tensions between Issa and Afar herders, due to the resulting scarcity of pasturage.

 On 4 February 2007, the Afar Regional Cabinet approved the division of this woreda, creating a new woreda out of the western part, with its administrative center to be at Hadar.
 The Ethiopian paleoanthropologist Yohannes Haile-Selassie led a number of digs in this woreda between 2004 and 2007.

 Demographics

-Based on the 2007 Census conducted by the Central Statistical Agency of Ethiopia (CSA), this woreda has a total population of 90,673, of whom 49,705 are men and 40,968 women; with an area of 5,345.71 square kilometers, Mille has a population density of 16.96.
+Based on the 2007 Census conducted by the Central Statistical Agency of Ethiopia (CSA), this woreda has a total population of 90,673, of whom 49,705 are men and 40,968 women; with an area of 5,345.71 square kilometers (2063.99 square miles), Mille has a population density of 16.96 people per square kilometer (43.93 people per square mile).
 While 14,208 or 15.67% are urban inhabitants, a further 66,212 or 73.02% are pastoralists.
 A total of 14,515 households were counted in this woreda, which results in an average of 6.2 persons to a household, and 15,642 housing units.
 98.72% of the population said they were Muslim, and 1.22% were Orthodox Christians.